Joyce Jillson: Biography

 Born Joyce Linda Twitchell in Cranston, Rhode Island, she attended Boston University on an opera scholarship.
 She began her acting career in New York City and appeared on Broadway in the Anthony Newley musical, The Roar of the Greasepaint – The Smell of the Crowd.
 She starred as Jill Smith in ABC-TV's Peyton Place.
 She played the lead role in the 1973 cult action spoof Superchick.
-She appeared in the 1973 Columbo episode "Any Old Port in a Storm", and had roles in the 1976 exploitation film Slumber Party '57 and the 1977 TV movie Murder in Peyton Place.
+She appeared in the 1973 Columbo episode "Any Old Port in a Storm", and had roles in the 1976 exploitation film Slumber Party '57.

-She began presenting horoscope reports on Los Angeles in 1973, and was the official astrologer for Twentieth Century Fox Studios, suggesting astrologically favorable dates for film openings, including Star Wars on May 25, 1977.
-She was the official astrologer for the Los Angeles Dodgers as well as a media consultant to the Ford Motor Company on the launch of the Ford Taurus.
+She began presenting horoscope reports on Los Angeles in 1973, and was the official astrologer for Twentieth Century Fox Studios.

 She was also an author, writing Real Women Don't Pump Gas, The Fine Art of Flirting, A Year of Good Luck, and Joyce Jillson's Lifesigns.
-Her final manuscripts, Astrology for Dogs and Astrology for Cats were published posthumously.
+Her final manuscripts, Astrology for Dogs and Astrology for Cats, were published posthumously.